-- The DUR board conducted 4 meetings for FFY 2015.
+- The Texas Medicaid DUR Board conducted 4 meetings for federal fiscal year 2016.

 Prospective Drug Utilization Review

-- In addition to clinical and non-preferred prior authorizations, Texas imposed quantity limits and internal prior approval process to some newly added drugs/classes of drugs to help ensure medications are used at appropriate doses for approved indications.
+- In addition to the clinical and non-preferred prior authorization criteria, the Vendor Drug Program imposes quantity limits and internal claim override process to some drugs or therapeutic classes to help ensure medications are used at appropriate doses for approved indications.

 Retrospective Drug Utilization

-- Texas contracts with a non-fiscal agent vendor to review patient profiles for new or selected criteria.
-This is done to identify prescribers who have prescribing practices outside of accepted parameters or clinical guidelines.
-The outliers are sent educational letters that are approved by the board and include patient profiles and suggestions that include specific performance indicators that enhance treatment management.
-In 2015 the agency implemented 9 retro-DUR interventions.
+- Texas contracts with a non-fiscal agent vendor to review patient profiles for selected prescriber performance indicators.
+Prescribers who are identified as having prescribing practices outside of accepted parameters or clinical guidelines are sent educational letters approved by the DUR Board and include patient profiles and suggestions that include specific messages to assist prescribers with enhanced treatment management.

 - Automated-Refill Policy: